kluskaj/Organic/README.md

 To install Organic you should type this in your terminal:
 ```
 conda create -n organic python=3.9
-conda activate
+conda activate organic
 pip install organicoi
 ```

-It is strongly advised to also install postOrganic to analyse the outputs from [Organic](https://github.com/kluskaj/postORGANIC).
+It is strongly advised to also install [postOrganic](https://github.com/kluskaj/postORGANIC) to analyse the outputs from [Organic](https://github.com/kluskaj/postORGANIC).
 You can find it [here](https://github.com/kluskaj/postORGANIC)